 11. Simpson, R.K., McGraw, K.J.
 2018.
 Experimental signal mis-matches uncover specificity of evolutionary links between multiple signals and their interactions in hummingbirds.
 In prep. for Evolution.

 10. Simpson, R.K., McGraw, K.J.
 2018.
-The evolution of complex courtship traits: Covariation and interactions between hummingbird displays, plumage, and appearance.
-In review at Proceedings of the National Academy of Sciences.
+The evolution of complex courtship signals and their interactions in hummingbird visual traits.
+In review at Nature Ecology and Evolution.

 9. Saini, C., Hutton, P., Gao, S., Simpson, R.K., Giraudeau, M., Sepp, T., Webb, E., McGraw, K.J.
 2018.
 Exposure to artificial light at night increases innate immune activity during development in a precocial bird.
 In review at Biology Letters.